 The first step in building your own sandbox is deciding just how big you want it to be.
 It’s up to you, but one of the main things to factor in is the size and layout of your backyard.
 Take a look at your yard and see where there’s a level area not too far away from the house (you want to be able to easily keep an eye on kids while they’re playing).
 It’s also a good idea if the location is shaded so the kids get some protection from the sun while enjoying the sandbox.

 When planning your sandbox size, don’t forget to take into account that more than one kid might be playing inside the sandbox at a time.
 Perhaps you have more than one child or your child(ren) will have friends or family over to play.
+Obviously, a larger one will cost more and it is easy to calculate that it will require more sand to fill.

 2) Choose What to Make the Perimeter From